TL;DR

 Withdrawal from International Commitment

-While many investors are moving towards greater climate resilience and sustainability, there is a growing tension between global climate commitments and domestic investment strategies.
+While many investors are moving towards greater climate resilience and sustainability, a growing tension exists between global climate commitments and domestic investment strategies.

 This tension is exemplified by the recent withdrawal of some renowned U.S. asset managers from the Climate Action 100+ initiative, a global effort to engage major greenhouse gas emitters in reducing their environmental impact.

-Nonetheless, leavers have assured that they will independently continue to tackle climate issues pertinent to their investments, including those in the property market.
+Nonetheless, leavers have assured that they will continue to tackle climate issues pertinent to their investments independently, including those in the property market.

 The decision to leave this initiative has sparked debate around the balance between fiduciary duty and long-term sustainability.